Diet for Healthy Liver

 -Brew some green tea for its ability to help keep toxins from damaging your liver.

--Eat sulfur foods such as broccoli, cauliflower, Brussels sprouts, onions, garlic and egg yolks (in moderation), which help the liver perform its detoxification function.
+-Eat sulfur foods such as broccoli, cauliflower, Brussels sprouts, onions, garlic and egg yolks, which help the liver perform its detoxification function.

 -Use milk thistle to help detoxify the liver.
 You can buy the seeds and grind them or make tea, or you can use an extract in supplement form.